hotosm/raw-data-api/docs/src/api/src/app.md

     dump_temp_file_path
 )
 ```
-Function written from scratch without being dependent on any library, Provides better performance for geojson binding
+Function written from scratch without being dependent on any library, provides better performance for geojson binding

 #### to_geojson_raw